 As disclosed in Note 9, as of September 30, 2022 and December 31, 2021, Legacy Airspan had a subordinated term loan with a related party.
 This related party has an indirect, non-controlling beneficial interest in Fortress, which is the agent and principal lender under the Fortress Credit Agreement and the collateral agent and trustee under the Fortress Convertible Note Agreement and the Convertible Notes.
 This related party also has an indirect, non-controlling beneficial interest in each holder of Convertible Notes.
 The Company derived approximately \$41 thousand in revenue from sales of products and services to this related party for the three months ended September 30, 2022 and \$0.1 million for the nine months ended September 30, 2022.
-The Company had outstanding receivables amounting to \$0.4 million from this related party as of December 31, 2021.
-There were no amounts receivable from this related party as of September 30, 2022.
+The Company had outstanding receivables amounting to \$0.4 million from this related party as of September 30, 2022.